xrdocs/automation/_tutorials/using-inter-as-nimo-for-merging-plan-files.md

 When the inter-as-nimo is executed, it will result in a merged plan file which is rendered as follows.

 ![Merged Network]({{site.baseurl}}/images/using-inter-as-nimo-03.png)

+For the Multi-AS use case, each AS can be on a different WAE server.
+The inter-as-nimo may be executed after the demand and traffic collection from each AS.
+The demand deduction can be run again on top of inter-as-nimo.